 Find a German language charity and offer your translation services.

 They'd be delighted not to have to spend their hard earned donations on translation services.
 You don't need to go straight to the big players - there are plenty of smaller and less well known and more local charities who'd be grateful for your help.

 Or investigate and contribute to crowdsourced translations for non-profit organisations.
 It won't keep the wolf from the door, but it's all experience.

-Don't underestimate the power of recommendation.
-I have several repeat clients now, all recommended by friends or the result of "do you know anyone who could translate this...?".
+Don't underestimate the power of recommendations.
+I have several repeat clients now, all recommended by friends, or the result of "Oh, you do translations!"

-So make sure you have a business card, ready to hand out at any relevant opportunity, and that friends and family are all thoroughly briefed about your availability to translate.
+So make sure you always have a business card with you, ready to hand out at any relevant opportunity, and that friends and family are all thoroughly briefed about your availability to translate.

 I do hope these few tips will help you get your German to English translation career off to a good start!